 6:) Q: Will my puppy already be potty trained or crate trained?

 A: No, they will not be fully potty trained when you get your puppy.
 Puppies at 8 weeks of age cannot "hold it" very long and must be able to go potty frequently.
 They will have a good start by watching their mom use the doggie door to go outside but will not be reliable until they learn where they can and can't go in their new home and get old enough (usually around 12 weeks) to "hold it" for longer periods of time.
+We are currently starting to litter box some of the puppies.
+So far it seems to be going well.

 We generally do not start crate training (unless arranged privately).
 Some families like to use the crate where as others do not.
 That is your choice to decide, but I do recommend using one at least during the puppy stages.